Grade0/homepage/_posts/2021-01-30-My-projects.markdown

 ## University (Projects and Assignments)
 <p></p>

+#### <u>Samsung Innovation Campus - Smart Thing Edition 2021</u>
+<i>powered by Samsung Eletronics Italia in collaboration with University of Pisa</i>
+- <b>Target:</b> The aim of the project is to transfer to the students of STEM subjects the skills of conception, project management and problem solving; to integrate the knowledge acquired during the university course with an in-depth study on the application of technologies in the Internet of Things in the Consumer Electronics product market; to prepare students for professional integration
+- <b>Topics covered:</b> IoT Devices, Application Protocols for IoT, Smart Things & IoT Market, Peer-to-Peer Coaching, Job Preparation, AI Introduction, Machine Learning, Cybersecurity, Idea and Business Model Generation, Develop an AI Project
+- <b>Project Work: </b>The project work
+ it is proposed under directives of Vitesco Technologies (the local company that produces transmission and propulsion technologies for the automotive sector).
+It consists in developing, in teams, innovative ideas for the use and maintenance of Cobots (Collaborative-Robots with anthropomorphic characteristics) used in the company to carry out activities independently and interact with employees in complete safety.
+In particular, the creation of a Predictive Maintenance service based on a Machine Learning model with a Web-based interface in which, based on the data provided by Vitesco, it notifies the presence of anomalies and plans Cobot maintenance checks.

 #### <u>"Programming 2" Class Project I - University of Pisa</u>
 - <b>Programming language:</b> JAVA